mjibril/react-crud-admin/README.md

 ```
 the name of the filter and the options array of the filter.

 The `"filter_function"` is a function that performs filtering.
 It has two arguments,  `"option"` which is the selected `"option"` and the current queryset.
-It must return a queryset.
+It must return a queryset. `"option"` is one of `"options"`  array.
 For asynchronous cases, `set_queryset` and `set_total` methods can be used to set the queryset after backend filtering.

 The second filter `"by_id"` filters the queryset by even and odd `id` property.
+The filter UI uses [React Select](https://github.com/JedWatson/react-select) component.

 ## Add/Change View
 ### Forms